 MBDC transferred an exclusive license for the certification program and methodology in 2010 to the Cradle to Cradle Products Innovation Institute, co-founded by William McDonough.
 Today, the Institute owns the certification program.
 It sets, develops and maintains the global standard through a multistakeholder process and runs the related Products Program.
 Cradle to Cradle Certified® Products Program Products and materials from any industry and country that are eligible to apply for certification.
 Since the program began, more than 700 companies from over 40 countries have participated in the Cradle to Cradle Certified® Products Program.
 The Cradle to Cradle Products Innovation Institute has issued over 1500 certificates covering more than 10,000 certified products in a variety of categories, including building materials, interior design products, textiles, fabrics, cosmetics, home care products, paper, packaging and polymers.
 Levels of Achievement There are four levels of product certification: Bronze, Silver, Gold and Platinum.
 In order to be certified at a certain level, a product must meet the minimum criteria for that level in all five criteria categories.
 The criteria in each category becoming increasingly demanding with each level of certification.
-Version 4.0 The Cradle to Cradle Products Innovation Institute released Version 4.0 of the certification program in March 2021.
-This includes key updates for Product Circularity, Social Fairness and Clean Air & Climate Protection.
-THE CRADLE TO CRADLE CERTIFIED® PRODUCT STANDARD Cradle to Cradle Certified Version 4.0 is a comprehensive one-standard solution for addressing the critical sustainability and circularity objectives that define products made for tomorrow.
+THE CRADIE TO CRADIE CERTIFIED® PRODUCT STANDARD Cradle to Cradle Certified Version 4.1 is a comprehensive one-standard solution for addressing the critical sustainability and circularity objectives that define products made for tomorrow.
 The multi-attribute product standard continues to be developed, maintained and administered by the Cradle to Cradle Products Innovation Institute, an independent, third-party, not-for-profit organization.
 Products are assessed in five categories: